0X-JonMichaelGalindo/Javascript-Operator-Overloading/README.md

 ```
 <br />

-Method:
+# Method

 Our library is a proxy.
-On get, we return numeric hashes.
+On get, we return numeric hashes and store access sequence.
 On set, we use a hash map to discover the operator used, then compute the result.